 Preparation is key when managing staff.
 Are you concerned that some of your employees will call in sick to spend time shopping online at home?
 Make sure you have up to date staff contracts and handbooks in place, and remind employees about the workplace sickness absence policies and procedures in place.
-If they don’t show up for work you can take the following steps to manage the situation:
+If an employee doesn’t show up for work you can take the following steps to manage the situation:

-- Call the staff member to find out where they are and the reason for their absence.
+- Call the staff member to find out the reason for their absence.

 - Find out why they didn’t call to notify you of their absence and when they expect to be back to work.

-- If they are unwell, its important to remind them of the correct absence reporting procedure.
+- If they provide an acceptable reason for their absence, remind them of the correct absence reporting procedure.

-- If they provide an unacceptable reason for taking the day off then its important to state that their absence is unauthorised and they must report to work.
-Depending on the circumstances you may be able to take disciplinary action for the unauthorised absence, ensuring that you keep notes when you have tried to get in contact with them and during any further conversations with them.
+- If they provide an unacceptable reason for taking the day off then explain that their absence is unauthorised and they must report to work.
+Depending on the circumstances you may be able to take disciplinary action for the unauthorised absence.
+Ensure, that you keep notes of when you have tried to get in contact with them and of any conversations with them.

 2. Workplace Internet Shopping Policies

 How can you be sure your employees are working hard and not spending too much time browsing the internet for the latest Black Friday and Cyber Monday deals?

 - If staff members are spending excessive amounts of time on the internet beyond break times, then its important to remind them about your company policies surrounding internet use and social media at work.